Job Description for Founders Day Chair

 Preparation – Review the procedure book from last term for ideas on what worked well.

-Schedule Meeting – Get together early in the year with the Founders Day committee to brainstorm ideas, set goals and propose activities together.
+Schedule Meeting – Get together early in the year with the Founders Day Committee to brainstorm ideas, set goals and propose activities together.
 Include new and experienced volunteers on the committee for planning, preparation and work.
-Coordinate efforts with your historian, program chairman and hospitality chairman.
+Coordinate efforts with your historian (if applicable), program and hospitality chairs.

 Celebrating Founders Day

-To celebrate our legacy, success and power as a leading voice speaking for all children and raise awareness of PTA’s achievements:
+To celebrate our legacy, success and power as a leading voice speaking for all children, and to raise awareness of PTA’s achievements:

-• Provide information on your PTA’s milestones, goals and successes
+• Provide information on your local PTA’s milestones, goals and successes

 • Showcase community service and publicly recognize volunteers, educators, school staff and community partners with Honorary Service Awards